 |

-the Judicial process, and complex linkages with political parties,
+and the Judicial process, and complex linkages with political

-'human rights' groups and 'legitimate' businesses.
-This volume explores
+parties, 'human rights' groups and 'legitimate' businesses.
+This

-the unique problems a democracy hasin dealing with the collusive
+volume explores the unique problems a democracy hasin dealing

-patterns through which terrorists exploits the institutional structures
+with the collusive patterns through which terrorists exploits

 |